-Sparmaking
+Core Skills: Sparmaking

 Learn the steps to building both solid and hollow spars.

-- Dates
+Dates

-- Location
+Location

-- Brooklin, Maine
+Brooklin, Maine

-- Tuition
+Tuition

-- $875
+$875

-- Instructor
+Instructor

-- John Harris
+John Harris

-- Experience Level
+Experience Level

-- Beginner
+Beginner

-- Activity Level
+Activity Level

 This is a five-day course ending Friday

 Wooden spars are a sight to behold and complement almost any harbor in which they are found.
-Rick will guide you through the process of building solid and hollow spars.
+John will guide you through the process of building solid and hollow spars.
 Building your own mast and boom, combined with fabricating some simple hardware, is a wonderful project that can save you money, and bring you the satisfaction of doing it yourself.

-You will start the week talking about wood selection, cutting scarf joints, building a spar bench, gluing up with epoxy, and sharpening hand planes.
+The course will be divided into two sections.
+The first few days will cover wood selection, cutting scarf joints, building a spar bench, gluing up with epoxy, and sharpening hand planes.
 Time will be dedicated to looking over plans and having a real understanding of how masts function and are supported.
+You will learn how to build a mast using the eight-stave, bird’s-mouth method used by many boatbuilders for its simplicity and strength.
+You’ll also learn about solid-wood spars that will require little or no gluing and can be easily shaped with hand tools.

-Who is this course best suited for?
+• Who is this course best suited for?

 This course is appropriate for students with some knowledge and experience.
 Basic knowledge and use of hand tools is required for most shop courses.